hybrid-intelligence/SHARPIE/README.md

   * `run` loads the needed informations for displaying the experiment page.
 * `forms.py` defines the forms needed for our experiment.
 By default only defines `ConfigForm` that is loaded in `views.py/config`
 * `websocket.py` main component of your applications that will take care of the communication with the user.
 By default only defines `Consumer`.
-* `settings.py` settings of your app and at leats app_name and app_folder
+* `settings.py` settings of your app (at least app_name and app_folder)

 ## Development installation
+* We highly recommend to use a virtual environment such as Anaconda.
+This code has been tested on Python 3.10.
 * Git clone this repository
+* Install Redis server `apt install redis-server`
-* Install the requirements depending on what you want to try
+* Install apps requirements (depending on what you what to try)
+  * AMaze `pip install PyQt5 amaze-benchmarker`
+  * Simple Spread and Simple Tag `pip install tensorflow pettingzoo[mpe]`
+  * MineRL `pip install git+https://github.com/minerllabs/minerl`
+* Install Sharpie requirements `pip install django channels[daphne] channels_redis django-crispy-forms crispy-bootstrap4 opencv-python-headless`
-* Uncomment the apps you want to try in `mysite/settings.py` and `mysite/asgi.py`
+* Uncomment the apps you want to try in `sharpie/settings.py`, `sharpie/urls.py` and `sharpie/asgi.py`
 * Run `python manage.py runserver`

 ## Create your own app
 * Run `sh create_app.sh [app_name] [app_folder]`
-* Add the folder name to INSTALLED_APPS in mysite/settings.py
+* Add the folder name to INSTALLED_APPS in sharpie/settings.py
-* Add the folder name to the urlpatterns in mysite/urls.py
+* Add the folder name to the urlpatterns in sharpie/urls.py
-* Add the folder name to the websocket in mysite/asgi.py
+* Add the folder name to the websocket in sharpie/asgi.py
 * In your new app, (at least) modify static/js/script.js and websocket.py to suit your needs!

 ## Run into production
 Follow the instructions on Django website and don't forget to change the secret key (otherwise you might get some surprises...).

+## TODO
+- [ ] Add agent in Minecraft
+- [ ] Add text area to be able to specify tasks in Minecraft

 ## Acknowledgements
 This research was funded by the [Hybrid Intelligence